Surviving your First Day in a New Job

 Confidence is key

-Confidence resonates from the inside out, so when you walk through the front door on your first day just remember they wanted to hire you and you are there for a reason.
+Confidence resonates from the inside out, so when you walk through the front door or join your first video conference on your first day just remember that the company wanted to hire you and you are there for a reason.
 Wear your favorite (appropriate) outfit so that you feel at your best.
 In addition to this, smile and keep an open mind throughout the day.
 The more positive you are, the more positive your first impression will be.

 As obvious as it may sound, it’s important that you are yourself.
 This is your new company for the next while so you want these people to know the real you.
 Throughout the year, we sometimes spend more time with our work colleagues than with our family and friends, so it’s important to portray your real self from the very first day.